BNamericas - Minister Franklin Molina of Bolivia meets wi...

-Minister Franklin Molina of Bolivia meets with the Secretary of Energy of the Argentine Republic
+Minister Franklin Molina of Bolivia meets with the Ambassador of the Russian Federation to resume bilateral cooperation on hydrocarbons and energy

 Request a free demo and find thousands of business opportunities in Latin America.
 Make decisions with valuable and relevant information about your industry.